 - other appropriate accomplishments related to CTE

-Individual ACTE members submitting a nomination must have the endorsement of an association, agency, group, several individuals or a
+Individual ACTE members submitting a nomination must have the endorsement of an association, agency, group, several individuals or a combination these.

 Each year, nominations for the award are due by January 1.
 The Board of Directors approves the award recipient in January, and the award is presented in Washington, DC, during the National Policy Seminar.
 For more information, please contact Jarrod Nagurka at 703-683-9312.